ViaVersion/ViaLegacy/README.md

 # ViaLegacy
-ViaVersion addon to add support for EVERY minecraft server version (Classic, Alpha, Beta, Release, April Fools).
+ViaVersion addon to add support for EVERY minecraft server version (Classic, Alpha, Beta, Release).

 ViaLegacy is not usable by itself as a standalone software, as it is an addon for ViaVersion which adds more protocol translators.
 ViaLegacy is intended to be implemented in a ViaVersion based protocol translator.